If you’ve heard about Tadalafil but you’re looking for some deeper information about it, you’re in the right place.

 Tadalafil may be very safe overall, but it isn’t suitable for everyone — most notably, those with histories of heart conditions.
 If your heart has suffered significant damage, the stresses of using Tadalafil would likely cause major issues.
 This is why it isn’t available as an over-the-counter option.

 Fortunately, to be prescribed Tadalafil online, it won’t take very long to get through the consultation process and confirm that you’re eligible to use Tadalafil.
 All you need to do is tell us about your relevant medical history and any other medications you’re taking, and we can establish whether this drug is appropriate.
-If it is, you can go ahead and buy Tadalafil tablets directly from us.
+If it is, you can go ahead and buy Tadalafil online directly from us.

 For over the counter alternatives, take a look at Viagra Connect.